ajflood/ajflood.github.io/python.md

 ## Arrayfire

 ### algorithm
-Count number of non-zero elements in an array along a specified dimeinsion `count(a, dim=None)`
+Count number of non-zero elements in an array along a specified dimeinsion.
+`count(a, dim=None)`

 Check if any the elements along a specified dimension are true.
 `any_true(a, dim=None)`

 ### arith

 ### data
 Select elements from one of two arrays based on condition.
 `replace(lhs, cond, rhs)`

 Select elements from one of two arrays based on condition.
 `select(cond, lhs, rhs)`

 ### device